back to Blog

 If the distance between a septic system and a well are not sufficient, or if there is a leak or a failure in a septic component, contamination of the well may result.

-Possible Contaminants from Septic Systems
+Possible Contaminants From Septic Systems

 When a well is too close to a septic system or other source of wastewater, a variety of contaminants can enter your well water, including: